1 dead, 1 arrested after Lake City fight

 After interviewing witnesses, police found and arrested a 39-year-old suspect “a short distance away,” the department said.
 He has been booked into King County Jail on investigation of murder, according to police.

-Police do not believe a weapon was involved, said Seattle Police Detective Mark Jamieson.
+Police do not believe a weapon was involved, said Seattle police Detective Mark Jamieson.

 The medical examiner will determine the victim’s identity and cause of death.